 The topic of Road King versus Street Glide always results in an endless series of arguments.
-Although both Road King and Street Glide has their respective die-hard fans.
+Although both Road King and Street Glide have their respective die-hard fans.

 Also, respective die-hard fans would recommend their favorite(s) to potential buyers.
 Their favoritism is based on their prejudicial preference.

 Some love the look, some comfortability.
 But until you have a road experience with any of these tour bikes, you can’t tell what suits you.

 Also, Street Glide and Road King share the most similarities amongst the motorcycle designs of Harley Davidson.